TACC/deployer-docs/source/users/index.rst

 --------

 This section of the documentation is intended for individuals planning to use Deployer to mange their own deployments of CIC projects.
-Before starting this section, make sure to go through the :doc:`getting-started/index` section and install the Deployer CLI.
+Before starting this section, make sure to go through the `Getting Started <../getting-started/index.html>`_ section and install the Deployer CLI.

 Terminology
 -----------